JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 for each workload type.

 ### JTSDK Core Tools
-The following tools are required as part of the `JTSDK Core Tool Chain`.
+The following tools are required and comprise comprise the `JTSDK Core Tool Chain`.
 All of the tool in this group are required, and should be considered the bare minimum installation.

 | Application | Purpose |
 | --- | --- |